 Galle: The city with Dutch colonial heritage

 Galle is another UNESCO world heritage site due to the presence of Galle Fort.
 The fort is the most important historical monument in the city, dating back to the 15s.
 It is an architectural masterpiece, where you find thousands of structures in old Dutch architecture.
-The entire complex is turned to a small old European city by building a high-rise wall around it.
+The entire complex is turned into a small old European city by building a high-rise wall around it.

-What to explore- Galle Fort, Hikkaduwa beach, Whale watching Mirissa and the temples.
+What to explore- Galle Fort, Hikkaduwa beach, Whale watching Mirissa, and the temples.

-How to reach: Galle is well connected with all major cities on the island and can be reached by bus, train or plane.
+How to reach: Galle is well connected with all major cities on the island and can be reached by bus, train, or plane.

-Sri Lanka heritage tour in a nutshell
+Sri Lanka heritage tour itinerary

 Duration: 7 nights – 8 days